 Using data from the AMA’s 2016-2022 Physician Practice Benchmark Survey, this paper (PDF) presents estimates of claim frequency among U.S. physicians and explores whether the likelihood of claims varies by age, gender, specialty, Census Division and employment status.
 It finds that in 2022, 31% of physicians had been sued in their careers to date.
 It also finds that the risk of ever being sued varies significantly by specialty, gender and age.

 Medical Professional Liability Insurance Indemnity Payments, Expenses and Claim Disposition, 2006-2015

-Using data from the PIAA, this report presents information on trends in indemnity payments and expenses for medical liability claims that closed between 2006 and 2015.
+Using data from the PIAA, this report (PDF) presents information on trends in indemnity payments and expenses for medical liability claims that closed between 2006 and 2015.
 It also describes how claims are disposed and reports indemnity payments and expenses by claim disposition.

 This report finds that most claims that closed in 2015 were dropped, dismissed or withdrawn.
 It also finds that over the 2006-2015 period, indemnity payments were relatively stable and expenses incurred on claims increased substantially.

 Prevalence of Medical Liability Premium Increases Unseen Since 2000s Continues for Third Year in a Row

 Using data from the Annual Rate Survey Issues of the Medical Liability Monitor (MLM), this report (PDF) summarizes changes in medical liability premiums from 2012 to 2021.
 The most significant findings are that in 2020, 31.1% of the premiums reported to the MLM increased from the previous year.